 Now You Must Maintain

-You've gotten rid of the excess and expired- make sure your keeping up with that.
-Be intentional with what you buy and don't bombard your fridge with 50 different condiments.
+You've gotten rid of the excess and expired- make sure you're keeping up with that.
+Be intentional with what you buy, and don't bombard your fridge with 50 different condiments.

-If you see that your cheese is ALWAYS going bad then ask yourself if your buying too much or if its stored in a place that you forget about and maybe this needs to be changed?
+If you see that your cheese is ALWAYS going bad, then ask yourself if you buying too much or if it's stored in a place that you forget about and maybe this needs to be changed.
 Switch things up if you are still struggling to find homes for all your purchases.

-Another important note is to share your desires with your family, remind them OFTEN of where things go.
-If I tell the kids to put something away I make sure to always add "Please put these away in the correct drawer or correct container."
-It takes a while for everyone to get used to a new organization system so be intentional and forgiving while it all gets set up...
+Another important note is to share your desires with your family and remind them OFTEN of where things go.
+If I tell the kids to put something away, I make sure to always add, "Please put these away in the correct drawer or correct container."
+It takes a while for everyone to get used to a new organizational system, so be intentional and forgiving while it all gets set up...

 Here is a look into my fridge and what works best for our home